Ni3nayka/START/README.md

 # START
-Тhis repository was created just to be :)
+This repository was created just to be :)